Alaska Fuel Sales and Distribution

 - Facilitating bulk fuel loans and educating customers about the loan process

-- Replacing the Western Alaska fleet with double-hull barges.
-This is above and beyond current regulations as it’s the right thing to do for the safety of the environment and to protect the way of life in the communities we serve
+- Reducing risk to the environment by increasing the number of double hull barges in the Western Alaska fleet.
+This is above and beyond current regulations, as it’s the right thing to do for the safety of the environment and to protect the way of life in the communities we serve.